 Withholding tax is levied on dividends to be declared to foreign investors from the foreign investment enterprises established in Mainland China in respect of earnings earned after 31 December 2007.
-The Group's subsidiaries in Mainland China are held by Guo Hua Enterprises Group Limited, which is a company incorporated in Hong Kong and the beneficial owner of these subsidiaries, and the applicable withholding tax rate is 5% (2020: 5%).
+The Group's subsidiaries in Mainland China are held by Guo Hua Enterprises Group Limited, which is a company incorporated in Hong Kong and the beneficial owner of these subsidiaries, and the applicable withholding tax rate is 5% (2021: 5%).

-The Group provide for the deferred income tax liabilities on the unremitted earnings except for those amount expected to be reinvested.
-Unremitted earnings that deferred income tax liabilities have not been recognised totally RMB6,225,120 thousand at 31 December 2021 (2020: RMB5,665,395 thousand).
-As at 31 December 2021, deferred income tax liabilities of RMB311,256 thousand (2020: RMB283,270 thousand) have not been recognised for the withholding tax that would be payable on such unremitted earnings of certain subsidiaries.
+The Group provides for the deferred income tax liabilities on the unremitted earnings except for those amount expected to be reinvested.
+Unremitted earnings that deferred income tax liabilities have not been recognised totally RMB6,590,773 thousand at 31 December 2022 (2021: RMB6,225,120 thousand).
+As at 31 December 2022, deferred income tax liabilities of RMB329,539 thousand (2021: RMB311,256 thousand) have not been recognised for the withholding tax that would be payable on such unremitted earnings of certain subsidiaries.